valvolt/storiz/README.md

 then from your web browser, go to http://localhost

 ## CHANGES

+[Done] - Major redesign of the whole UI, made possible by Anne Radunski's impressive designs (thanks again Anne !).
+There is still some work to do (cf TODO list underneath) but it works good already.

+[New] - The new design gave birth to the 'mood' feature, which lets you choose background effects.
+This one has untapped potential that I may explore later.

 [New] - Stories are now auto-saved.
 You can switch between them and resume where you left.
 If you have registered your account, you can now logout and resume playing later.
 Of course though, Anonymous users will lose their progress between sessions.